 Press release of the Banco de Portugal on the 2021 Banking Conduct Supervision Report

-The Banco de Portugal publishes today the Banking Conduct Supervision Report.
 The report summarises the activities undertaken by the Banco de Portugal to monitor retail banking markets in 2021.

 The report begins with a chapter highlighting two relevant topics in 2021: the growing importance of financial training as a priority in terms of public policy and the contribution of banking conduct supervision to mitigating the impact of the COVID-19 pandemic on consumers of banking products and services.
 This is followed by the usual chapters describing the evolution of the regulatory framework and the supervision of financial institutions and credit intermediaries, with information on the matters supervised and the measures adopted to sanction the breaches identified.
 It also describes the Banking Conduct Supervision department’s actions to promote financial literacy and training, its participation in international forums and cooperation initiatives.